298: No Such Thing As An Emotional Support Amoeba

 So like fair la bise,

-And but if you come from Belgium and you just say that like give me a kiss then someone books a motel room for now.
+But if you come from Belgium and you just say that, like give me a kiss, then come on books a motel room for now.

 In Canada, you're allowed to say the word fuck on the radio as long as you're on a French language station.